raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

 This code creates an animation called `myFirstAnimation` that you can add to any element on your website.
 What do you think it will do?

-+ Find your CSS rules for the ID `#imgTito` and add the following three properties:
++ Find your CSS rules for the picture and add the following three properties:

 ```css
     animation-name: myFirstAnimation;